 Preheat oven to 350 degrees.

 Use 1 tablespoon of butter to butter a 10-inch spring form pan.

 Dust with graham cracker crumbs.

 In a large bowl and using an electric hand mixer, beat 1/2 stick of butter with remaining sugar and brown sugar.
-Add the egg and sour cream and blend until creamy.
+Add the egg and sour cream, blend until creamy.
 Beat in slowly the flour and baking powder.
-Reduce the speed, and add the half-and-half.
+Reduce the speed, and slowly pour in the half-and-half.
 Blend until smooth.

 Peel and core the second apple and dice into small pieces.